VoltDB/voltdb-client-go/README.md

 ### How do I manage connection pools?

-When using `databas/sql` driver, connction pools are automatically managed for you.
+When using `database/sql` driver, connection pools are automatically managed for you.
 However there is a couple of options offered for custom control such as [SetConnMaxLifetime](https://golang.org/pkg/database/sql/#DB.SetConnMaxLifetime), [SetMaxIdleConns](https://golang.org/pkg/database/sql/#DB.SetMaxIdleConns) and